hagillard/ArmTemplates/azureSqlDb/README.md

 **Azure SQL database**

- This arm template creates an Azure SQL database to an existing Azure SQL Server
+ This arm template creates an Azure SQL database to an existing Azure SQL Server.
+This also uses elastic pools.